 Here's how to pass some slow time out on stand this season.

-Let’s face it, we’ve all been there.
-It’s prime time for hunting, but you get out in your stand or blind and things are incredibly slow.
+Bored while hunting?
+Let's face it, we've all been there.
+It's prime time for deer hunting, but you get out in your treestand or blind and things are incredibly slow.

 7. Mentally rehearse